mindee/mindee-api-python/README.md

 local_response = LocalResponse(request.body())

-# You can also use a File object as the input.
+# You can also load the json from a local path.
 # local_response = LocalResponse("path/to/my/file.ext")

 # Optional: verify the HMAC signature